How Long Does a Background Check Take for a Government Job? (Federal)

 Personal Credit Check

-This evaluation includes inquiries of past and current employers, education history, residence history, references, credit check, and records search.4
+This evaluation includes inquiries of past and current employers, education history, residence history, references, credit checks, and records searches.4

 Once the candidate accepts their position, they must consent to a credit report, which is more in-depth than just the credit check included in the previous hiring measures.
 If a person is wondering how long a background check takes for employment, checking credit history is an essential part of this process.